-- (i) agreed to make future payments equal to 20 percent of amounts to be retained by the Company pursuant to the Waterfall Distribution, subject to a cap: - (ii) paid a cash settlement amount; and - (iii) assigned a portion of potential contingent payments under the previously announced sale agreement for the Company's interest in five Indonesian PSCs.
+- (i) agreed to make future payments equal to 20 percent of amounts to be retained by the Company pursuant to the Waterfall Distribution, subject to a cap; - (ii) paid a cash settlement amount; and - (iii) assigned a portion of potential contingent payments under the previously announced sale agreement for the Company's interest in five Indonesian PSCs.

 The estimated fair value of the Contract Settlement Obligation is determined using various factors including the evaluation of any net proceeds that may be payable under the Waterfall Distribution mechanism.
-As a result of the impairment of the assets noted in Note 11(a), the Company revalued its Contract Settlement Obligation as at September 30, 2018 to nil.
-There were no changes to the estimated fair value of the Contract Settlement Obligation during fiscal 2022.
+As a result of the impairment of the assets, the Company revalued its Contract Settlement Obligation as at September 30, 2018 to nil.
+There were no changes to the estimated fair value of the Contract Settlement Obligation during fiscal 2023.

-12. Financial Instruments and Risk Management
+11. Financial Instruments and Risk Management